6thc/tendermint-cas-demo/README.md

 RequestInfo

-- Version: The version of Tendermint, e.g. "0.25.0".
+- **Version**: The version of Tendermint, e.g. "0.25.0".

 ResponseInfo
-- Data: An arbitrary string containing information about the application, not parsed by Tendermint.
+- **Data**: An arbitrary string containing information about the application, not parsed by Tendermint.
 Optional.
-- Version: An arbitrary string containing the version of the application, used in the [Tendermint version handshake][versionhandshake].
+- **Version**: An arbitrary string containing the version of the application, used in the [Tendermint version handshake][versionhandshake].
 Optional.
-- LastBlockHeight: The height of the blockchain (number of commits) on this node.
+- **LastBlockHeight**: The height of the blockchain (number of commits) on this node.
 Taken from persisted consensus state.
 Required.
-- LastBlockAppHash: The SHA256 hash of the last committed application state on this node.
+- **LastBlockAppHash**: The SHA256 hash of the last committed application state on this node.
 Taken from persisted consensus state.
 Required.

 [versionhandshake]: https://github.com/tendermint/tendermint/blob/master/docs/spec/p2p/peer.md#tendermint-version-handshake